Jutta Brunnée

-Jutta Brunnée is a scholar of international and environmental law who is a university professor and the Metcalf Chair in Environmental Law at the University of Toronto Faculty of Law.
-In December 2020, she was named the dean of the Faculty of Law, with a term to commence January 1, 2021.
+Jutta Brunnée is a scholar of international and environmental law who is a university professor and the Metcalf Chair in Environmental Law at the Henry N.R.
+Jackman Faculty of Law of the University of Toronto.
+In December 2020, she was named the dean of the Faculty of Law, and her term commenced on January 1, 2021.

-Brunnée received a doctorate in law at Johannes-Gutenberg Universität and an LLM from Dalhousie University's faculty of law, the latter in 1987.
-She taught at McGill University Faculty of Law from 1990 to 1995, and at Peter A. Allard School of Law from 1995 to 2000.
+Brunnée received a doctorate in law at the Johannes Gutenberg University Mainz and an LLM from the Schulich School of Law at Dalhousie University, the latter in 1987.
+She taught at McGill University Faculty of Law from 1990 to 1995, and at the University of British Columbia Faculty of Law (later renamed Peter A. Allard School of Law) from 1995 to 2000.
 She began teaching at the University of Toronto in 2000, and has remained there since.

 Ingrid Wuerth describes Brunnée's view in international law theory as constructivist.